redwoodjs/redwood/packages/create-redwood-app-template/README.md

 Loki decides it would be funny to shave off the beautiful golden hair of Thor's wife, Sif.
 Thor finds out it was Loki, and demands he fix it or he will break every one of his bones.
-Loki knows some dwarves that can forge a replacement for Seph's hair and tricks them into a competition with another set of dwarves to each create better gifts for the gods.
-Among the gifts, the sons of Yvaldi deliver the ever-growing perfect golden hair for Seph and the team of Brock and Atri produce their masterwork: a hammer for Thor.
+Loki knows some dwarves that can forge a replacement for Sif's hair and tricks them into a competition with another set of dwarves to each create better gifts for the gods.
+Among the gifts, the sons of Yvaldi deliver the ever-growing perfect golden hair for Sif and the team of Brock and Atri produce their masterwork: a hammer for Thor.

 Thor's hammer is called Mjollnir and has properties that I thought would be